antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 * Choose *Track:* **therapy (2cat)** and change *Graph type* to **XY plot**.
 This way we can find out if there is a correlation between the values before treatment and after treatment.
 Also, R2 will plot the data points in an XY plot with the gene expression value on the Y axis and the treatment groups on the X axis.
 * Let's color the data by the drug treatment: *Color mode* **Color by Track** and *Color track* **drug (3 cat)**, then click **Submit**.

 Every patient had a sample taken before the start and after 12 weeks of therapy; it is a paired test.
-For each patient there is one dot for the IL6 gene expression before treatment (colored blue, annotated with therapy: no, duration: t0, drug: untreated) and one dot fore the IL6 gene expression after treatment (colored green or red, annotated with therapy: yes, duration: t12, drug: tocilizumab or methotrexate).
+For each patient there is one dot for the IL6 gene expression before treatment (colored blue, annotated with therapy: no, duration: t0, drug: untreated) and one dot for the IL6 gene expression after treatment (colored green or red, annotated with therapy: yes, duration: t12, drug: tocilizumab or methotrexate).
 The track *identifier* tells you to which patient the sample belongs.
 * Hover your mouse over a couple of data points in the graph to see that the tracks **therapy** and **duration** are lined up with the according values.
 Also take note of the track **identifier**.

 To see the effect of treatment on each patient, it would be more insightful to see the relation between data points that belong to the same patient.
 Also, we would like to see the statistical significance of treatment of the two different treatments.